donomii/throff/README.md

 		ARG aFunc =>
 	]

-	if you pass a function, you will get, at best, a crash
+if you use print_code on a function, you will get, at best, a crash

 	print_code ->FUNC [ ADD ]

 	> ERROR: read on empty stack

 Instead of printing out ADD, the program crashes because the variable aFunc became a function that tries to add the next two arguments, in this case, the letter ';' and the top of the stack.
 To avoid this mishap, you will need to typecast the arguments to your function:

 	ARG aFunc => ->LAMBDA
 	ARG aFunc => ->STRING
 	ARG aFunc => ->ARRAY

 or you can use GETFUNCTION to safely get the value of aFunc

 	GETFUNCTION aFunc TOK